BP-Feral/HotFK/readme.md

 </details>

+## How to debug in VS Code:
+Make sure you have Python 3.11.3 Installed [mirror link](https://www.python.org/ftp/python/3.11.3/python-3.11.3-amd64.exe) compile the `main.py` file

 ## How to install

 **INSTALLATION UPDATE:** You can build the game now with a simple step. compile the `__build.py` file using Python.
-It will do everything automatically for you.
-The final build will be located in `dist` folder.
+It will do everything automatically for you also move all liraries and additional files automatically.
+The final build will be located in `dist` folder and ready to be launched.

 There is also an automated cleanup process that will remove any compiled files and reset the project back to original configuration.
 Run `__cleanup.py` in order to achieve that.